-I have been devoted to literature, publishing, and technology for my entire life.
+I have been devoted to English-language literature, publishing, and technology for my entire life.

-My Mom read to me while I was still in her womb.
+My Mom read to me regularly before I was born.
 I was able to read aloud from children’s books from age 1.
 As a child and adolescent I read lots and lots of books, magazines, comics, newspapers — kid’s stuff, adult stuff — everything.

 I began programming on a Commodore VIC-20 which my Dad bought in 1980, and was fortunate to receive computer training in school from about the fifth grade on.